 The History of the East African Arab Slave Trade began when Muslim Arab and Swahili Traders entered the African interior largely in Tanzania, Mozambique and Kenya where they captured the local people or Zanj whom they would transport to Slave Markets on the East African Coast during the East African Arab Slave Trade.

-Although the rebellion did not put an end to the East African Slave Trade, it demonstrated the cruelty of the Trade and the intolerable conditions victims of the Trade were forced to endure.
+Although the rebellion did not put an end to the East African Arab Slave Trade, it demonstrated the cruelty of the Arab Slave Trade in East Africa.

-The End Of The East African Muslim Arab Slave Trade
+The End Of The East African Arab Slave Trade

-The Muslim Arab Slave Trade continued to thrive until the Haitian Slave Revolt signalled the end of Slavery throughout the world.
+The Muslim Arab Slave Trade in East Africa continued to thrive until the Haitian Slave Revolt signalled the end of Slavery throughout the world.

-Following the Hatian Slave Revolt, the movement for abolition gained momentum leading to the abolition of the Transatlantic Slave Trade.
+Following the Haitian Slave Revolt, the movement for abolition gained momentum leading to the abolition of the Transatlantic Slave Trade.

-The decree banning the Arab Trade of Slaves in East Africa was not followed or enforced however, and it was only in 1909 that Savery in East Africa formally came to an end.
+The decree banning the Arab Trade of Slaves in East Africa was not followed or enforced however, and it was only in 1909 that Arab Slavery in East Africa formally came to an end.

 Modern Day Slavery In Africa